seatsio/seatsio.github.io/docs/Rendering Floor Plans/renderer-embed-a-floor-plan.md

 :::info
-If you're developing a *React* application, consider using our React wrapper: https://github.com/seatsio/seatsio-react
+If you're developing a *React* application, consider using our React wrapper: https://github.com/seatsio/seatsio-react.
+For *react-native*, this proof-of-concept should get you started: https://github.com/seatsio/seatsio-react-native.

 For *Android* there's https://github.com/seatsio/seatsio-android